Team Beale conducts historic U-2 Dragon Lady flight, 11 years in the making

 |0

-This work, Team Beale conducts historic U-2 Dragon Lady flight, 11 years in the making [Image 21 of 21], by SSgt Frederick Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team Beale conducts historic U-2 Dragon Lady flight, 11 years in the making, by SSgt Frederick Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Team Beale conducts historic U-2 Dragon Lady flight, 11 years in the making